GabrielSlima/microservices-archictecture-breakdown-process-guide/README.md

 This guide was built with the help of Chat GPT 3.5.
 Not all the credit is mine.
 I just asked a few questions.

 ## References
+- ChatGPT for sure
 - Martin Fowler microservices guide: https://martinfowler.com/microservices/
 - Leandro Conca de Luccia's playlist on Conway's Law, team topologies and DDD: https://www.youtube.com/watch?v=5iz-dAEsOkM&list=PL0GiTTuMnt3aJj88kZQJGGamGRVxUsFGw
 - Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development, Third Edition By Craig Larman
-- Agile Principles, Patterns, and Practices in C# By Martin C. Robert, Martin Micah
+- Agile Principles, Patterns, and Practices in C# By Robert C. Martin
-- ChatGPT for sure
+- Clean Code By Robert C. Martin
+- Clean Architecture By Robert C. Martin